jaRue1/lvl-up/ReadMe.md

 - ### Error handling

-  - Try-catch statement: The try-catch statement is a basic construct for handling errors in JavaScript.
+  - [Try-catch statement](): The try-catch statement is a basic construct for handling errors in JavaScript.
 It allows developers to attempt a block of code and catch any errors that may occur.

-  - Error object: The Error object is a built-in object in JavaScript that provides information about runtime errors.
+  - [Error object](): The Error object is a built-in object in JavaScript that provides information about runtime errors.
 It has several properties, such as name and message, which can be used to handle errors more effectively.

-  - Throwing errors: Developers can throw errors in their code using the throw keyword.
+  - [Throwing errors](): Developers can throw errors in their code using the throw keyword.

-  - Error handling patterns: null check pattern, the try-finally pattern, and the defensive coding pattern.
+  - [Error handling patterns](): null check pattern, the try-finally pattern, and the defensive coding pattern.

-  - Promise error handling: Promises are a powerful way to handle asynchronous code in JavaScript, but they also require careful error handling.
+  - [Promise error handling](): Promises are a powerful way to handle asynchronous code in JavaScript, but they also require careful error handling.
 Developers can use the catch method on promises to handle errors that occur during execution.

-  - Error boundary component: In React, an error boundary component can be used to catch and handle errors that occur within a component tree.
+  - [Error boundary component](): In React, an error boundary component can be used to catch and handle errors that occur within a component tree.
 This can help prevent errors from propagating throughout an entire application.

-  - Async/await error handling: Async/await is a newer syntax for handling asynchronous code in JavaScript.
+  - [Async/await error handling](): Async/await is a newer syntax for handling asynchronous code in JavaScript.
 Developers can use the try-catch statement to handle errors that occur within async functions.

-  - Error handling middleware: In Node.js, developers can use error handling middleware to handle errors that occur during the processing of HTTP
+  - [Error handling middleware](): In Node.js, developers can use error handling middleware to handle errors that occur during the processing of HTTP

   requests.
 This can help provide more detailed error messages to clients.

-  - Error logging: Error logging is an important aspect of error handling in JavaScript.
-Developers can use tools like Sentry or LogRocket to log errors and track down their root causes.

-  - Error logging: Error logging is an important aspect of error handling in JavaScript.
+  - [Error logging](): Error logging is an important aspect of error handling in JavaScript.
 Developers can use tools like Sentry or LogRocket to log errors and track down their root causes.

 - ### Error Handing Project